 Making the most of a companion dog

-- A more active lifestyle from walking a companion dog
+- A more active lifestyle from walking with your companion dog

 - Increased confidence and independence

-- More opportunities to meet new people and improve relationships
+- More opportunities to meet new people and create better relationships

 You and your household

-- Everyone in your household would treat the companion dog with respect.
-It’s really important that children in particular understand and follow clear boundaries around dogs.
+Will everyone in your household treat the companion dog with respect?
+It’s particularly important that children understand and follow clear boundaries around dogs.

-- You tell us about any health conditions that could be made worse by a dog, such as anxiety, asthma, eczema or epilepsy.
-(We’ll ask for more information before confirming if a companion dog would be right for you).
+Do you have any health conditions that could be made worse by a dog, such as anxiety, asthma, eczema or epilepsy?
+(We’ll ask for more information during the application process.)

-- You are not anticipating any significant life changes for 12 months after the placement.
-This includes emigrating, the arrival of a new baby or young child into the household or significant negative change in work or employment circumstances.
+Are you aware of any significant life changes that could take place in the first 12 months after being partnered with a companion dog?
+That would include the arrival of a new baby or young child into the household, emigrating or a change in your employment circumstances.

-- Your household does not already have more than one other pet dog.
-This is to make sure there is a clear need for a companion dog, and that any other dogs will not be negatively affected by the introduction of a companion dog.
+Does your household already have more than one other pet dog?
+This is to make sure that there’s a clear need for a companion dog and that any other dogs won’t be negatively affected by the arrival of a companion dog.

 Looking after a companion dog

-- Providing a quiet space and a comfy dog bed in your home for your dog to relax in.
+A quiet space and a comfy dog bed for your dog to relax in.

-- Providing appropriate quantities of food and access to fresh water at all times.
+The appropriate food and access to fresh water at all times.

-- Giving them one hour of exercise a day, such as walks or playing in a park.
+An hour of exercise every day, whether that’s a walk or playing in the park.

-- Providing plenty of mental stimulation through play, toys and positive human interactions.
+Plenty of mental stimulation through play, toys and time with their human companions.

-- Not leaving them alone for more than four hours in any 24 hours.
+Not leaving them for more than four hours in any 24 hours.

-- Being able to afford food, vets’ bills, and flea or parasite treatments.
+Being able to afford the costs of having a dog, including food, vets’ bills and flea or parasite treatments.

-- You must be motivated and committed to learning about dog handling, taking care of a dog, and how to apply the training advice you’ve been given.
+As part of being partnered with a companion dog, it’s important that you’re motivated and committed to learning about dog handling, taking care of a dog and how to apply the advice you’ve been given.